RetroAchievements/docs/docs/guidelines/content/game-info-and-hub-guidelines.md

 - Provide a link to the game page.
 - When submitting developer, publisher, and genre info, remember to link the hubs as well, if they exist.
 - Also link any additional hub or related game requests instead of simply naming them.
-- In addition to listing links to the hubs, you can provide a comma-separated list of the hub IDs (the number seen in the URL of the page).
+- In addition to listing links to the hubs, you can provide a list of the hub IDs (the number seen in the URL of the page) separated by commas or spaces.
 - Be very particular about what genre the game is - labelling a Tennis or Wrestling game as just ‘Sports’ isn’t good etiquette when hubs for those sports exist.
 - Icons can only be submitted when a game doesn't already have one.
 If it does, you must use the [Icon Gauntlet](/guidelines/content/achievement-set-revisions#icon-gauntlet) instead.
 	- Exceptions can be made if the icon is a simple quality upgrade.
 But any kind of change in color or composition requires an Icon Gauntlet vote.